 There is no single reason as to why it happens, and infertility can be caused by a variety of reasons such as ovulation disorders, poor sperm count, and obstructed fallopian tubes.
 Additionally, hormone imbalances, age, and underlying medical issues can also contribute to infertility.
 All these factors can make it a challenge for a sperm and egg to fertilise.

 The good news is that medical advancements mean that infertility can be adequately treated with medical interventions, lifestyle changes, and assisted reproductive technologies such as In-Vitro Fertilisation (IVF).
+However, factors like IVF cost can also play an important role in decision-making.
 With the right guidance, many couples overcome their infertility challenges and are able to achieve their dream of raising a family.
 But how do you know if you have fertility problems?
 Is there a way to test?

 Worried about your chances of getting pregnant?
 Discover how to self-assess your fertility: